Intro to Gold Vs. Bitcoin

-Many comparisons have been made between Bitcoin and Gold in the last couple of years, as investors have tried to understand how to price-in the future value of digital assets that have little to no track record.
+Many comparisons have been made between when it comes to Gold vs. Bitcoin in the last couple of years, as investors have tried to understand how to price-in the future value of digital assets that have little to no track record.

 Gold has been around and had value for thousands of years, while Bitcoin only just celebrated it’s 10th birthday.
 How could the two be similar at all?
 In this article, we take a look at the many similarities and some of the differences of the two non-traditional assets.